mukesh300/Outlier_Detection_app/README.md

 ```

 generate the model by running all cells of jupyter notebook
 generate_od.ipynb
 ```bash
 cd /workbooks
 jupyter-lab
 ```

 # Input Data
-"images/streamed_images" is the default input for the application can be updated in config as required
+"images/streamed_images" is the default input for the application and can be updated in config as required

 # Application Setup